jskaza/jskaza.github.io/index.md

 layout: default
 ---

-I work as a Computational Science Developer in the [Cowley Group](http://cowleygroup.cshl.edu/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
-I am joining the [Vision and Image Understanding Lab](https://viu.psych.ucsb.edu/) at UC Santa Barbara as a PhD Student in [Dynamical Neuroscience](https://www.dyns.ucsb.edu/).
+I am a PhD student studying [Mind and Machine Intelligence](https://mind-machine.ucsb.edu) in the [Vision and Image Understanding Lab](https://viu.psych.ucsb.edu/) and [Dynamical Neuroscience](https://www.dyns.ucsb.edu/) program at UC Santa Barbara.

 Areas of interest: *cognitive computational neuroscience, biologically-plausible AI, neuroAI, XAI, reproducible research*

-Previously, I served as a Solutions Analyst and subsequently Associate Director of Product at [Panalgo](https://panalgo.com/).
+Previously, I worked as a Computational Science Developer in the [Cowley Group](http://cowleygroup.cshl.edu/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
+Prior to that, I served as a Solutions Analyst and subsequently Associate Director of Product in industry at [Panalgo](https://panalgo.com/).

 <!-- - Creating and planning product enhancements while also triaging bugs
 - Developing, testing, and validating features and machine learning tools for the platform